spyrosmouchlianitis/PRevent/README.md

 ## Extra Capabilities

 Optional features:
-- Granular selection of repositories and branches to include or exclude from the scan.
+- Select repositories and branches to include or exclude from the scan (default: all).
 - Trigger code reviews from designated reviewers.
 - Block merging until a reviewer's approval is granted or the scan passes.
 - Run only the rules and detectors with the lowest false-positive rates.

 Deployment:
-- Supports containerization with a Dockerfile, Helm chart, and [TODO: complete description].
+- Supports containerization.
-- Manual installation is fully automated via an interactive setup script.
+- Non-containerized deployment is fully automated with an interactive setup script.
-- Multiple secret managers supported for managing the GitHub key (required for any GitHub app):
+- To manage GitHub key (required for any GitHub app), multiple secret managers are supported:
   - HashiCorp Vault
   - AWS Secrets Manager
   - Azure Key Vault